-You won’t find Tanduka on your own unless you happen to live in Yokneam Hamoshava (Not Yokneam Elite) Yokneam has up till now had two claims to fame.
-One is that it is one of Israel’s hi-tech centers.
-The other is that, for the moment, it is the end of Highway 6, so anyone one heading North has to go past Yokneam.
+You won't find Tanduka on your own unless you happen to live in Yokneam Hamoshava (Not Yokneam Elite) Yokneam has up till now had two claims to fame.
+One is that it is one of Israel's hi-tech centers.
+The other is that it is right off Highway 6, so anyone one heading North has to go past Yokneam.
 Now, there is a third claim to fame, the lovely Tanduka Meat Restaurant.

 We started our meal with chicken liver tidbits deep-fried in Panko(32sh).
 Hats off to the mashgiach and chef for not killing this dish!
 Anyone who cooks can tell you how difficult it is to get the liver right without overcooking.
 It was surprisingly light dish and a nice starter.
 My partner had a lightly corned beef that was not your fathers' N.Y.
 Deli!
 It was subtle and sophisticated and inviting savoring every morsel.
 Other offerings were chicken liver pate, a green salad and falafel made out of black beans28sh.